Frequently Asked Questions

 How much does it cost to become a member?

 There is a $90 application fee for all Provisional or Full applicants.
 All applicants for Full Membership will have an interview cost of $320 (including GST).
-The pricing differs for Student ($40 annually), Affiliate ($150 annually) and Provisional or Full membership ($340 annually)- please contact the office for more information if needed.
+The pricing differs for Student (first year of study free then $20 annually), Affiliate ($150 annually) and Provisional or Full membership ($395 annually).

 Can I count group work in my hours when applying for membership, or to upgrade to Full Membership?